VsalCode/fgo24-react-redux-persist/README.md

-# To Do List
+# To Do List Redux

-In This project i create a Simple Todo List App, to learn how React Context works
+In This project i create a Simple Todo List App, to learn how Redux Toolkit and Redux Persist works

 ## Preview